CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'email sequence,' 'drip campaign,' 'nurture sequence,' 'onboarding emails,' 'welcome sequence,' 're-engagement emails,' 'email automation,' 'lifecycle emails' - these are all terms users naturally use.
+Excellent coverage of natural trigger terms: 'email sequence,' 'drip campaign,' 'nurture sequence,' 'onboarding emails,' 'welcome sequence,' 're-engagement emails,' 'email automation,' 'lifecycle emails.'
+These are terms users would naturally use.

 3 / 3